Rana Municipality: Mayors

+Economy

+As of 2023, FREYR has a so-called test factory for battery technology in Rana.
+The size of the factory is 13000 m2.
+It had 70 employees before 10 were laid off in late November 2023.
+As of Q4 2023, the first production line had been delayed.
+The company said that it would halve its cash expenses for 2024.

 Transportation

 Rana has an airport, Mo i Rana Airport, Røssvoll in the village of Røssvoll, not far from the town of Mo i Rana.
 There are several large highways in Rana: European route E6, Norwegian County Road 17, and Norwegian County Road 12.
 The Illhollia Tunnel is part of the E6 highway.
 The Nordland Line passes through Rana, with several stations including Mo i Rana Station, Dunderland Station, and Bolna Station.